 Ah, Maastricht.
 The metropolitan of Limburg.
 You’ll find plenty there!
 This beautiful city is the ultimate marriage of classic Dutchness and that southern European vibe.
 Sprinkles of French and even Spanish influence make this a fascinating destination for a relaxing day out.

-I first moved to Maastricht to study my bachelor’s degree, and after some years, I’ve become quite attached to all the little nooks and crannies of this charming city.
+I first moved to Maastricht to study for my bachelor’s degree, and after some years, I’ve become quite attached to all the little nooks and crannies of this charming city.

-Cute cobbled streets, pretty parks and medieval monuments — Maastricht has a little bit of something for everyone.
-Having been ruled by French, Spanish, Prussian and Austrian powers at various points in history, the province of Limburg has a distinct character compared to its northern Dutch counterparts.
+Cute cobbled streets, pretty parks, and medieval monuments — Maastricht has a little bit of something for everyone.
+Having been ruled by French, Spanish, Prussian, and Austrian powers at various points in history, the province of Limburg has a distinct character compared to its northern Dutch counterparts.
 This mixed background makes for a truly unique experience when visiting Maastricht.

 Whether you’re looking for a fun day out on the Maas river, exploring the mysterious Fort Sint Pieter caves, or just want somewhere pretty to walk around and get a coffee, Maastricht is the perfect destination for a casual day trip.